deepakrh185/BurgerOrdering-App/README.md

 * This project has the functionality to add ingredients and remove ingredients to burger.

-* The App is complete responsive.
+* The App is complete responsive for desktop and mobile version.

 * The Burger App contians super cool css style which gives attractive UI.